lykmapipo/sails-hook-seed/README.md

 DRY data seeding for sails.

-Simplify seeding your persistent storage of your choice based on the current running environemt(`sails.config.environment`) your application.
+Simplify seeding your persistent storage of your choice based on the current running environmentt obtained from `sails.config.environment` of your application.
 That is to say that, you may use `sails-hook-seed` during `test`,`develop` and even seed your application with default data during deployment in `production` environment.

 *Note: This requires Sails v0.11.0+.
 If v0.11.0+ isn't published to NPM yet, you'll need to install it via Github.*